ringcentral/engage-digital-api-docs/docs/postman.md

 # Using Postman to Test Engage Digital APIs

 For easy testing using [Postman](https://www.getpostman.com/), RingCentral provides a Postman 2.0 Collection for Engage Digital.
 It is based on the RingCentral Engage Digital OpenAPI 3.0 Specificaion.
-While Postman can import an OpenAPI 3.0 Specification directly, RingCentral recommends using the Collection as it provides better management of access credentials using Postman variables and environments as recommended by Postman.
+While Postman can import an OpenAPI 3.0 Specification directly, RingCentral recommends using the Collection as it provides better authorization handling using Postman variables and environments as recommended by Postman.

 The files are available here: